 Here are a few tips on how you can increase delivery rates.

-Use double opt-in.
-Double opt-in means that the subscriber will verify that she wants to receive emails from your business.
-You don’t want to send emails to people who don’t particularly care about them; otherwise, they will not read them and lower your open rates.
+- Use double opt-in.
+Double opt-in means that the subscriber will verify that she wants to receive emails from your business (although this not a requirement under GDPR).
+You don’t want to send emails to people who don't particularly care about them; otherwise, they will not read them and lower your open rates.

-Cleanse your email list.
+- Cleanse your email list.
 If a subscriber does not open an email from you three times in a row, the chances are that she is no longer interested in your company.
-Gmail and Yahoo Mail are smart enough to understand this so if you continue to send emails to subscribers who do not open them, they might be directed to the spam folder.
+Gmail and Yahoo Mail are smart enough to understand this, so if you continue to send emails to subscribers who do not open them, they might be directed to the spam folder, so consider cleansing your list (like JD Whetherspoon did before GDPR).

 The more emails that are delivered to your audience, the better chance you have of getting more people to open them.